nintexplatform/sentinel/Readme.md

 # Sentinel

-Sentinel is a framework that enables _automated security testing_ via a suite of industry standard open-source security tools.
+Sentinel is a framework that enables _automated security testing_ via a suite of industry standard test frameworks and security tools.

 It is built on Cucumber and Node.js.
 This allows for security test cases to be defined in Gherkin/BDD syntax making them human readable and self documenting.
-The idea is that we make security testing a concept that is approachable(tests written by developers, testers, security guys) and repeatable(when integrated with your CI/CD pipelines).
+The idea is that we make security testing a concept that is approachable(tests written by developers, testers, security guys), repeatable(when integrated with your CI/CD pipelines) and auditable(when used to gather evidence in compliancy initiatives).

-Sentinel was inspired by existing security frameworks(Gauntlt, Mittn, BDD-Security) but we felt the need to provide our own flavor to security testing using a modern javascript and docker-based environment.
+Sentinel was inspired by existing security frameworks(Gauntlt, Mittn, BDD-Security) but we felt the need to provide our own flavour to security testing with a modern javascript and docker based environment.

 # Features
 Sentinel is currently integrated with
 - Automated security scanners - [Open Zap](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) and [SSLyze](https://github.com/nabla-c0d3/sslyze) to find security vulnerabilities in your web applications.
 - Selenium/WebDriver and Node.js for implementing browser and API based automated tests.
-- Docker Compose to enable what we call the BYOC (Bring Your Own Container) feature, allowing you to latch onto the underlying container and networking infrastructure.
+- Docker/Compose that enables drop-in isolation of integrated components during runtime.
+It also enables what we call the Bring-Your-Own-Container(s) feature, which gives consumers of Sentinel the capability to attach their web applications/services as containers onto Sentinels' networking infrastructure.
 - Reporting tools.

 It has been designed from ground-up to be completely [extensible](#extensibility).

 # Quickstart

 We want to get you off the ground and started as quick as possible in just a few steps.
-Running commands below on your shell will install Node.js, Docker and Sentinel running tests against a containerized website.
+Running commands below on your shell will install Node.js, Docker and Sentinel running security tests against a local containerized website.

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/nintexplatform/sentinel/master/bin/install-dependencies.sh)"